Criterium-Engineers/criterium-engineers.github.io/index.md

-## Welcome to the Release Notes for CRISP by Criterium Engineers
+## Release Notes for CRISP by Criterium Engineers

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.